nodenotjs/n0de-custom-damage/README.md

 Please Note:
 - All the scoreboard values in this datapack are in x1000 scale. i.e. 2500 equals 2.5
+- The HP takes 1 tick to be updated and in this time the maximum life of the entities is modified.
+See how to deal with it
 - All the examples here would be of a function executing `as <entity>`

 ### 🩸 Custom Damage:

 Allows you to deal damage to any player/entity damage calculating the armor, enchantments, and resistance effect.
 Unfortunately, it does not take absorption into account.

-**Dealing 2.23hp damage:**
+**Deal 2.23hp damage:**
 ```mcfunction
 scoreboard players set @s ncd_damage 2230
 function ncdamage:apply_changes
 ```
-This was two quicks examples of how to do damage.
+This was two quick examples of how to do damage.
 You also have some **options**, such as ignoring hurttime and damage type.
 See the section below.

 #### Scoreboard Damage Options: